-- Member of the Compensation, Benefits and Nominating Committee. - In addition, 44,080 shares of Common Stock are held by trusts of which Mr. Eccles is sole (a) trustee or under powers of attorney granted to Mr. Eccles. - Includes 208,250 shares of Common Stock subject to presently exercisable stock options and (b) 80,000 restricted shares granted under the 1993 Stock Option and Retention Stock Plan. - Mr. Gerry also has shared voting or investment power with respect to 562,252 shares held in (c) family trusts. - Mrs. James D. Robinson, III, is the beneficial owner of 2,000 shares of Common Stock and Mr. (d) Robinson is co-trustee for a family trust which owns 1,600 shares.
-Mr. Robinson disclaims
+- 1 Member of the Executive Committee. - 2 Member of the Audit Committee. - 3 Member of the Finance Committee. - 4 Member of the Compensation, Benefits and Nominating Committee. - (a) In addition, 44,080 shares of Common Stock are held by trusts of which Mr. Eccles is sole trustee or under powers of attorney granted to Mr. Eccles. - (b) Includes 208,250 shares of Common Stock subject to presently exercisable stock options and 80,000 restricted shares granted under the 1993 Stock Option and Retention Stock Plan. - (c) Mr. Gerry also has shared voting or investment power with respect to 582,252 shares held in family trusts. - (d) Mrs. James D. Robinson, III, is the beneficial owner of 2,000 shares of Common Stock and Mr. Robinson is co-trustee for a family trust which owns 1,600 shares.
+Mr. Robinson disclaims beneficial interest in such shares.